-The management specialization has two tracks: human resource management and management.
+The Management Specialization has two tracks: human resource management.and management.
 The human resource management track prepares students to enter a career in human resources, and many students pursuing this track will complete the Professional in Human Resources (PHR) certification.
 Careers in this area include positions as compensation specialists, training and development professionals, employee and labor relations officers, and human resources directors.

-The management track is well-suited to the student who is seeking a solid foundation in managerial skills to work in a variety of positions in for-profit and non-profit organizations, government, or in their businesses.
-Careers in this area include positions project managers, general managers, administrative executives, regional managers, directors of operations or entrpreneurs.
+The management track is well-suited to the student who is seeking a solid foundation in managerial knowledge and skills needed to become high performing managers, change agents, consultants, or entreprenuers in profit and non- profit organizations.